S&P 500 dips from record closing high as focus shifts to Fed meet

-Recent data has indicated that the U.S. economy is regaining momentum but not overheating, taming worries about inflation and sending the S&P 500 (.SPX) to an all-time high.

-While the Fed has reassured that any spike in inflation would be transitory, policymakers could begin discussing the tapering of bond buying at the Tuesday-Wednesday meeting.
-Most analysts, however, don't expect a decision before the central bank's annual Jackson Hole, Wyoming, conference in August. read more

-Any shift in the Fed's dovish rhetoric could upend equity markets.
-The benchmark has climbed 13% this year while the Dow (.DJI) and the Nasdaq (.IXIC) have risen 12% and 9.5%, respectively.
+Any shift in the Fed’s dovish rhetoric could upend equity markets.
+The benchmark has climbed 13% this year while the Dow and the Nasdaq have risen 12% and 9.5%, respectively.

 “As we get closer to the end of the summer, they (the Fed) are going to want to start talking about taper and telegraphing when they’re going to raise rates and that’s where we do have a potential for a misstep,” said Max Gokhman, head of asset allocation at Pacific Life Fund Advisors in Newport Beach, California.